Isovariant homotopy theory and fixed point invariants: Homotopy extension and lifting for isovariant spaces

 Let $\phi$ be the map

 defined on vertices by

-This map projects to $v_0$ in all trivial (with respect to the $G$-action) simplices except the $i$th, leaving a simplex of dimension $|p^{-1}(i)|-1$ with isotropy $K_i$, which is isovariantly homeomorphic to the corresponding boundary simplex with isotropy $K_i$ in $\Delta_n(G; \mathbf{H})$.
+This map projects to $v_0$ in all trivial (with respect to the $G$-action) simplices except the $i$th, leaving a simplex of dimension $|p^{-1}(i)|-1$ with isotropy $K_i$, which is isovariantly homeomorphic to the corresponding face with isotropy $K_i$ in $\Delta_n(G; \mathbf{H})$.
 That is, $\phi$ sends